brendonlin/kindle_note_parser/Readme.md

 ## Usage

 ```
-kindle-p.exe --help
+kindle-p --help

-Usage: kindle-p [OPTIONS] FILE_NAME
+sage: kindle-p [OPTIONS] FILE_NAME

 Options:
-  --source_dir TEXT   The source directory of the file, the
+  --source_dir TEXT   The source directory of the file, the default is the
-                      default is the Documents directory.
+                      Documents directory.
-  --save_dir TEXT     The file storage directory, the
+  --output_dir TEXT   The file storage directory, the default is the Documents
-                      default is the Documents directory
+                      directory
-  -r, --remove_space  Delete the spaces between words,
-                      which is very suitable for languages
+  -r, --remove_space  Delete the spaces between words, which is very suitable
-                      that are not separated by spaces,
+                      for languages that are not separated by spaces, such as
-                      such as Chinese.
+                      Chinese.
-  -v, --view_result   Whether to automatically open after
+  -v, --view_result   Whether to automatically open after processing
-                      processing
   --help              Show this message and exit.
 ```